lgarron/dance-hacking/README.md

 ### Optional Dependencies

-- git (best installation, keeping up to date... if you know what you're doing)
+- git (for keeping the repo up to date... if you know what you're doing)

 ## Tested On

 - OSX (Mountain Lion)
 - Windows XP (cygwin)
+- Linux (Ubuntu)
 - iPad (using custom install)

 ## Other Considerations

 - bpm-tap fo manual beat data.
 - Allow lower-quality youtube-dl downloads.
+- Allow for easy use of tatums instead of beats.
+- Integrate better with actual Echonest Remix API.